rgeraldporter/inquiry-monad/README.md

 For those who might wish to compare to a conventional `Either` (`Left`/`Right`) or `Validation` (`Failure`/`Success`) in functional programming, here are some advantages brought by using Inquiry:

-*   Inquiry aggregates **all** results, and does not eliminate positive results when a negative one is returned
+*   Inquiry aggregates **all** results, and does not eliminate positive results when a negative one is acquired
-*   Inquiry can run functions against both lists `Pass` and `Fail`
+*   Inquiry can run functions against both `Pass` and `Fail` lists
 *   Inquiry always retains the original subject rather than transforming it
-*   Inquiry is designed to be an expressive, easily understood API, to be understood with little or no functional programming experience
+*   Inquiry is designed to be an expressive, easily understood API, to be learned with little or no previous functional programming experience requirement
-*   While Inquiry is opinionated and has many "`Fail`-first" methods, methods are provided that allow for a less opinionated usage
+*   While Inquiry is opinionated and has many "`Fail`-first" methods, additional methods are provided that allow for a less opinionated usage

 # Constructors